(I Can't Make It) Another Day

-"(I Can't Make It) Another Day" is a song by American recording artist Michael Jackson featuring Lenny Kravitz, released on the posthumous album Michael.
+"(I Can't Make It) Another Day" is a song by American singer, songwriter and recording artist Michael Jackson featuring Lenny Kravitz, released on the posthumous album Michael.
 Initially leaked as a 90-second snippet, it was referred to as "Another Day".
 Shortly after the leak, singer-songwriter Lenny Kravitz confirmed that he had produced and composed "Another Day"; he stated that although he did not leak the song, he would like to have the full version of the song—in which he also features—officially released.
 Kravitz later referred to the song as "(I Can't Make It) Another Day" on Facebook prior to the release of the Michael album.
 The song was recorded for the album Invincible, but dropped from the final track list.
-It was later re-written and re-titled "Storm", a collaboration between Kravitz and rapper Jay-Z which is featured on the former's 2004 album Baptism.
+It was later re-written and re-titled "Storm", a collaboration between Kravitz and rapper Jay-Z which is featured on the former's 2004 album Baptism and was released as the album's second single on July 6, 2004, as well as peaking at number 98 in the United States.

 Shortly after the leak, both Jackson's estate and record label, Sony Music Entertainment, revealed that they were in the process of removing "Another Day" from the Internet for copyright reasons.
 Despite successful attempts, the song has continued to be re-uploaded to the Internet and listened to thousands of times.
 "Another Day" is the second Jackson track to be posthumously leaked, as it follows "A Place with No Name", which was unofficially released on July 16, 2009.